-Legionella are bacteria that are found naturally in freshwater sources such as lakes and streams.
+Legionella are bacteria that are naturally found in freshwater sources such as lakes and streams.
 However,

 Legionella bacteria can grow and spread in human-made water systems, such as hot tubs, cooling towers (which use water to cool air as part of centralized air conditioning systems for buildings or industrial processes), hot water tanks, decorative fountains, and large buildings with complex water systems.
 Small water droplets or mist from these sources can contain Legionella bacteria, which people can inhale, causing infection in the lungs.
 Infection with

 Legionella (also called “legionellosis") can result in two different illnesses: